methodphoto/mincc/data/1984/1984-greenford.md

 title: "Greenford v The Min"
 gameLocation: "Perivale"
 gameDate: "13/05/1984"
+shortReport: "The Min batted first, scoring 192 for 6 wkts.
+Greenford were dismissed for 85."
 result: "The Min won by 107 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first, scoring 192 for 6 wkts.
-Greenford were dismissed for 85.

 Tony Purves: best bowling for The Min

-Result: {result}

 ## The Min Innings

 | Batsman | Dismissal |  | Runs |